- July 26, 2022

 No, it’s not fair.

 The good news is that more and more regions are waking up to the reality that supporting the existing businesses – ‘business retention and expansion’ (BR&E) is not only fair but productive.
-Windsor and Essex County gets it.
 These incentives are one reason to keep your small business.

 The alternative – Selling your business

 First – you need a buyer.
-In order to make your business more valuable you need to make sure it is efficient and profitable.
+In order to make your business more valuable, you need to ensure it is efficient and profitable.
 If you want to leave the business after you sell it, you need to ‘replace yourself’ so the business is not dependent on you.

 Third – what about the perks?
 If you sell your business, you have to pay for everything you need out of your own money!
 Business meals, cell phones, vehicles and vacations all have to come out of the income from the investments, and now you have to pay tax on the income first!